depsysinc/dsados/README.md

   * Exceptions
     * make all prototypes explicit
     * Switch all tests to test type rather than err string
+* terminal
+  * fix resize to not do linear search of font sizes to get proper size
-* term
+  * custom framebuffer pipeline
     * create framerender callback hook
     * pull out effects into depsysweb

+Render text to text texture
+Pass text texture to processing chain render(sourceTexture) final link in the chain renders to the default framebuffer.0

   * different fonts for different vintages of computer
   * Implement custom gl effects calls
     * slow fuzzy warmup